mgsloan/mgsloan-site/posts/suspending-laptops/post.md

-After comparing options for a while I ordered ["Multi Purpose No Drilling Required Ceiling Hooks Suspension and Wall Hooks Hangers"][adhesive hangers] from the cryptic brand "CRH600" - 12 adhesive hooks for $15.
+After comparing options for a while I ordered ["Multi Purpose No Drilling Required Ceiling Hooks Suspension and Wall Hooks Hangers"][adhesive hangers] from the cryptic brand "CRH600" - 12 adhesive hangers for $15.
 They're intended for the ceiling, and the comments indicate a max load of around 6 or 7 pounds.
 Perfect!
 Even my heaviest laptop, a P51 ThinkPad workstation, weighs less than the limit, 5.8 pounds.